joelmoniz/REPLmode/README.md

 Requirements
 ------------
-* Processing 2.0a5 or later, we built trunk from SVN (April 30, 2012)
+* Processing 2.0 or later.
+We built from GitHub (June 22, 2013)
 * Apache Ant to build.

 Instructions